amirrezavishteh/attention-detect/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

-### Development Setup

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ---

 ## 🙏 Acknowledgments

-- Thanks to the vLLM team for the efficient inference engine
 - Built with PyTorch and Hugging Face Transformers
 - LoRA implementation based on PEFT library